wandji20/Grammar-checker/README.md

 # Text Grammmar Linter

-## This project is based on scanning through and input text file and gives it more structure alongside correcting basic grammatic errors.
+## This project is based on scanning through and input text file and giving it more structure alongside correcting basic grammatic errors.

 - It basically throws back errors about
 - Wrong capitalization at the start of a new line